Fayli775/PAWS-FRIENDS/README.md

 > ⚠️ DB_PASSWORD is your actual MySQL password.
 Leave it blank only if there's no password.

-Then, initialize the test database structure:
+### 🧩 First-Time Setup (Required)

+Before running the tests for the first time, you need to initialize the test database structure.
+This step ensures that all required tables exist and match the project schema.

 There are two options to ensure `NODE_ENV=test` is set correctly: